ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

 # Example Project - irq-priority-basic

-This example demonstrates elaborate details on Interrupts configuration available in Cortex-M processors.
-Thread mode is programmable to run as privileged or unprivileged, and to share the MSP or use the alternate PSP.
-Except this basic knowledge of exception model, the function and usage of NVIC like programmable priority, nested interrupts, tail-chaining behavior and meaning of vector table will also be described.
+This example demonstrates the concepts available in Nested Interrupt Vector Controller (NVIC) of Cortex-M processors.

 To guarantee that the example works, the same versions of the tools must be used.
 The example may work using other versions of the tools but it is not guaranteed.
 This example project was created, built and run using: